AmritaPudasaini/PortfolioWebsite/README.md

 ✔ Sections to showcase **projects**, **skills**, and **about you**
 ✔ **Contact form / links** (email/socials)
 ✔ Fast and optimized with **React + Vite**
-✔ Ready to deploy to GitHub Pages, Netlify, Vercel, or a custom domain
+✔ Ready to deploy to Vercel.

 ---